abwasha/SamplePOMFramework/README.md

 # SamplePOMFramework
-Is a sample POM model create in Java using Selenium
+Is a sample POM model create in Java using Selenium and integrated with GitHub Actions
+Azure
+Jenkins